lanrat/allxfr/README.md

 ```
 Usage of ./allxfr:
   -ns string
-        nameserver to use to get the root, if not set system default is used
+    	nameserver to use to get the root, if not set system default is used, may contain port
   -out string
     	directory to save found zones in (default ".")
   -parallel uint
     	number of parallel zone transfers to perform (default 10)
   -verbose
     	enable verbose output
   -zonefile string
     	use the provided zonefile instead of getting the root zonefile
 ```

 ## Building